Harmonic Analysis and Statistics of the First Galois Cohomology Group: Periodic w

 This is almost precisely the setup for Theorem \ref{thm:comparisonthm}, where the only condition missing is that $\mathcal{L}$ and $\inv$ are Frobenian.
 Indeed, Proposition \ref{prop:wperiodic} implies that

 is a Dirichlet series which can be expressed as a finite sum of Euler products.
 Knowing that $\mathcal{L}$ and $\inv$ are Frobenian implies that the Euler products are of Frobenian factors, which is sufficient for calculating the locations of their poles as is done in \cite[Proposition 2.2]{alberts2019}.
 A Tauberian theorem is then used to convert the analytic information at the poles into asymptotic information.
-We sketch the argument here, but refer to \cite{alberts2019} for the details.
+Additional steps are needed to address viability considerations.
+We refer to \cite{alberts2019} for some details that are unchanged.